Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: System Model

 \subsection{Data Transfer}

 A connection request is granted during the connection arrangement process if a good channel state occurs between the UE and its associated BS at the moment of the request, and if no collisions occur between multiple requests from different UEs.
 Once a connection is established, the BS randomly selects a channel and assigns the connected UE to it.
 The UE then begins to receive downlink data.
-UEs terminate a connection with probability $q$, where $1/q=r_{p}/(Ht_{s})$ is the average connection transfer size and $r_{p}$ is the average packet size given in bits.
-We assume that the transfer size is at least one frame long.
+UEs occupy a time slot with probability $q$, where $1/q=r_{p}/(R\tau)$ is the average connection transfer size and $r_{p}$ is the average packet size given in bits.
+We assume that the transfer size is at least one time slot long.
 A connection terminates either when a transmission completes, or when the channel is in a bad state during transmission.